 Weather and Water Resistance

-While we don’t necessarily consider a DWR treatment an important feature for fleece jackets, some models like Helly Hansen’s Cascade Shield Jacket boast hefty DWR coatings that boost both water and wind resistance.
-If heavy rain is in the forecast, you’ll obviously want a rain jacket or hardshell to throw over top, but jackets like these can keep you cozy and dry in a light sprinkle โ and also tend to land on the more durable fringe of the spectrum.
+While we don’t necessarily consider a DWR treatment an important feature for fleece jackets, some models boast hefty DWR coatings that boost both water and wind resistance.
+If heavy rain is in the forecast, you’ll obviously want a rain jacket or hardshell to throw over top, but jackets like these can keep you cozy and dry in a light sprinkle — and also tend to land on the more durable fringe of the spectrum.

 Breathability

-One of the greatest properties of fleece is it’s inherently breathable, even when the blend includes a weather treatment.
+One of fleece’s greatest properties is that it’s inherently breathable, even when the blend includes a weather treatment.
 That said, if you tend to run hot and pull on a heavyweight fleece, the warmth can outweigh the breathability.

-Some models are much more breathable than others, however, such as Patagonia’s R1 Air Full-Zip Hoody and Mountain Hardwear’s Polartec Power Grid jacket, as they feature a grid fleece pattern that increases moisture regulation, while still trapping a significant amount of heat.
+Some models are much more breathable than others.
+The North Face FUTUREFLEECE Full-Zip Hoodie uses eight-sided Octa yarns to achieve an awesome balance of breathability and warmth.
+Others, such as Patagonia’s R1 Air Full-Zip Hoody and Mountain Hardwear’s Polartec Power Grid jacket, feature a grid fleece pattern that increases moisture regulation while still trapping a significant amount of heat.

 Using your fleece jacket as an element of your layering system allows you to weather much rougher conditions than if you were to wear it as a standalone piece.
 Pairing your fleece with a burly rain jacket or hardshell when the clouds open is a must for weathering the storm with ease.
 If it’s just wind you’re worried about, throw a thin windbreaker jacket over your insulator for an ultralight solution to thermal efficiency.